-3.1 (1) A registered dealer must not execute a DAP/RAP trade with or on behalf of an institutional investor unless the dealer has established, maintains and enforces policies and procedures designed to achieve matching as soon as practical after such a trade is executed and in any event no later than 9 p.m.
-12 p.m. (noon) Eastern Time on T.+1.
+- 3.1 (1) A registered dealer must not execute a DAP/RAP trade with or on behalf of an institutional investor unless the dealer has established, maintains and enforces policies and procedures designed to achieve matching as soon as practical after such a trade is executed and in any event no later than 3:59 a.m.
+12 p.m. (noon) Eastern Time on T+1. - (2) [Repealed]

-(2) [Repealed]